keriszafir/hifipower/README.md

 A daemon running on an Orange Pi or RPi, exposing a web API for switching the audio equipment on or off, using a relay connected with one of the GPIO pins.

 This software reads a configuration file (``/etc/hifipowerd.conf``) and gets the pin numbers for shutdown and reboot buttons, automatic mode sense and relay drive output.
-Then the web API is started, exposing three endpoints:
+Then the web API is started, exposing endpoints accessible with ``GET`` method:

 ``address:port`` - main page,